U.S. Taxes for Americans in Brazil – What Expats Need to Know

 Testimonial Of Clients Residing In Brazil

-We have many expat tax preparation clients that live and work in Brazil.
+We have many expat tax preparation clients who live and work in Brazil.
 Below is a link to a sample review of one of our clients in Brazil:

 Michael W. (Rio de Janeiro, Brazil)